 Vermont requires a doctoral or master’s degree from a program accredited by the Association for Behavior Analysis International (ABAI) Accreditation Board, or from an institution approved by the Director.
 These alternative Director-approved institutions are not currently published, and you must petition the OPR for a review to determine if your program meets the eligibility standards.
 At a minimum, the program must substantially meet the same educational standards as used by the ABAI for accreditation.

 If you are pursuing the BCBA® route to licensing, you have slightly more leeway in your program selection.
 The BACB accepts degrees from ABAI accredited programs, but also maintains a list of graduate programs with a curriculum that includes a Verified Course Sequence that meets their course content requirements.

 Programs with qualifying course content may be a part of a behavior analysis, education, or psychology degree program.
-Some schools also offer approved course sequences as part of non-degree programs for those that already hold a graduate degree but that need to complete required ABA course content to be eligible for the certification exam.
+Some schools also offer verified course sequences as part of non-degree programs for those that already hold a graduate degree but that need to complete required ABA course content to be eligible for the certification exam.

 You may also choose to have the BACB review your course curriculum prior to sitting for the BCBA® examination if it is not already on their list of schools offering programs with a verified course sequence.

 Increasingly, students are choosing to attend ABAI-accredited online master’s programs in applied behavior analysis.
 Particularly in states like Vermont where there are relatively few nearby options, online programs are often the obvious choice.
 This avoids the disruption and costs associated with moving to a location where a traditional program is offered.
 Also, the ability to perform coursework on your own schedule can make attendance easier if you are still working or have other obligations.